thomd/salesforce-cli-tools/README.md

 A few CLI tools for my daily work with Salesforce.

-The scripts were created to fit my personal needs.
-They might not fit yours and might not work on your machine and might not fit to your project setup, so YMMV.
+**Disclaimer**: These scripts were created to fit my personal needs.
+They might not fit your needs, they might not work on your machine, they might not fit to your project setup.

 ## Install